Axlfc/UE5-python/README.md

 - Log into openAI web page and get your API key.

-- Edit .env file from the repository folder and paste your API Key to set the variable OPENAI_API_KEY
+- Edit .env file from the **chatBot** repository folder and paste your API Key to set the variable OPENAI_API_KEY

 - Run conversate.py to begin to conversate with the AI locally on your terminal.